World War: Campaign for Eastland

 They had then driven a couple of miles into a ravine.
 They had spent hours making sure that there were no tracks to indicate where they had gone.
-For the past few days they’d stayed hidden with their covered vehicles, and had watched the planes fly overhead.
+For the past few days, they hid with their covered vehicles, and watched the planes fly overhead.

 “Let’s head out.
 I’d like to get back to a soft bed and hot food.”

 The men walked over to a battered old delivery van.
 The name of a car parts company was painted across the side.
 It was the kind of vehicle people see every day and think nothing of it.

 “I tried.
 All I could find was this stupid delivery van.”

 “It’s too small.”

 “If we need more room, we’ll steal another van.”

 The men climbed into the van.
 It was cramped and uncomfortable.
 There was more than a bit of complaining as the men sorted themselves out.
 A minute later the van rumbled down the road, rattling with each and every bump it hit.

 For the past week, they had managed to distract a quarter of the IFN forces and all of the intelligence operations.
 Not bad for ten men.